top-MEBW_PIC_shutterstock_bees_in_hive.jpg

 First a quick question: Why?

 If you answered ”to help save the bees” there are things that can make you a more effective bee crusader.
-You might focus, for example, on improving habitat for Honey bees and native pollinators.
+You might focus, for example, on improving the habitat for honey bees and native pollinators.

-Depending on your learning style you may find yourself taking a class or reading a book.
-There are some great videos and instructional web sites on the Internet.
-We’ll be here to help you pick out the books you should read and the web sites you can have confidence in.
+Depending on your learning style, you may find yourself taking a class or reading a book.
+There are some great videos and instructional websites on the Internet.
+We’ll be here to help you pick out the books you should read and the websites you can trust.

-Maine has the marvelous reputation for having some of the best bee education in the country.
-We’ll help you find right class for you.
+Maine has a marvelous reputation for having some of the best bee education in the country.
+We’ll help you find the right class for you.

 There is a support system.
-Most areas in Maine have a local bee club and those clubs are almost always part of the Maine State Beekeepers Association. (a statewide organization for beekeepers and people wanting to learn about beekeeping.)
-Maine also has a State Apiarist – a full time person inside the Department of Agriculture who spends a great deal of time providing education about bees and beekeeping.
+Most areas in Maine have a local bee club, and those clubs are almost always part of the Maine State Beekeepers Association. (a statewide organization for beekeepers and people wanting to learn about beekeeping.)
+Maine also has a State Apiarist – a full-time person inside the Department of Agriculture who spends much time providing education about bees and beekeeping.

-So come on in, the water is fine.
-Most people spend the fall and winter learning about bees and gathering the equipment that is needed to start keep bees in the spring.
-This web site will tell you what you need to know.
+So come on in; the water is fine.
+Most people spend the fall and winter learning about bees and gathering the equipment needed to start keeping bees in the spring.
+This website will tell you what you need to know.

 Frequently Asked Questions for Beginners (PDF)